dmbarbour/glas/docs/GlasDesign.md

 ### Streaming Binaries

-It is frequently convenient to represent large or computed binaries as programs that generate a stream of binary fragments.
-A viable representation is a zero-arity program (no input or output on data stack) with a 'write' effect for outputting binary fragments.
-Effects API:
+To defer computation, or to support very large values, we can express binary outputs as programs that write binary fragments.
+The program is zero-arity (no inputs, no outputs except via writes).
+Command line tools can interpret the program to generate the binary stream.

-* **write:Binary** - addend a binary (a list of bytes) to the generated output stream.
+* **write:Binary** - addend binary data - a list of bytes - to the output stream.
 Response is unit, or fails if argument is not valid binary.
 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports or debugging.

-It is possible for a binary stream to fail after writing a few megabytes.
-Failure should be interpreted as a stream error, but exactly how this error is handled will depend on context.

-*Aside:* [The g0 syntax](GlasZero.md) does not have direct access to static evaluation, thus will rely on streaming binaries for extraction.
+This program is not atomic outside of 'try' and 'while' clauses.
+We can begin processing our stream before it's full computed.
+Thus, the program may fail after writing a few megabytes of data.
+Exactly how this failure is reported and handled should be left to our client.

 ### Automated Testing